Greetings, and welcome.

 Monday:

-· All out of class essay revisions of essays 1 and 2 must be submitted by today.
+· All out of class essay revisions of essays 1 and 2 must be

 · Course Evaluation distributed—unique only to my course.